-Well, the recording, which is in fact a radio studio recording, was indeed made in 1998, and all the time the intention was that any release of this material should be after the release of About my Grandfather.
-It resembles what The Beatles did when they released Let It Be as their final album, even if most of the tracks had been recorded before the release of their second last album Abbey Road.
+Well, the recording, which is in fact a radio studio recording, was indeed made in 1998, and all the time the intention was that any release of this material should be after the release of ABOUT MY GRANDFATHER

 I think so.
 At least I now have a relatively clarified relationship to it.
 For many years, I struggled with severe anxiety on a daily basis.
 I was on medication to reduce the symptoms, and I consumed a lot of alcohol to try and escape from this overpowering situation.
 However, I always knew that anxiety would catch up on me; it was just waiting for the right moment, so to speak.
 Nevertheless, what I found most helpful to ease my nerves was to surround myself with music.
 I also had a few close friends who I could talk to, and who I knew wouldn't abandon me.
 However, I don't necessarily see anxiety as something negative.
 It is more a symptom of something else, like a fever of the mind, especially if you are very open to impressions, and wear your nerves on your sleeve, like I do.
 If you struggle a lot in life, and there are things that your brain cannot process, pressure builds up inside of you.
 In turn, the mind shuts down, and you are drenched in something you cannot control.
 It is extremely heavy when it happens, but it always passes.
 I still have bouts of anxiety today.
 As a matter of fact, each time I wake up from having slept deeply, I have anxiety.
 I think it is because I'm inherently vulnerable due to my Asperger's syndrome, and I see each day as a new start.
 I'm sort of "new-born" every time I wake up, and I have to get used to every impression all over again.